To get your dog to come when you call, understand your dog’s personality and build a training strategy that will work for both of you.

 1. Negative associations create negative behaviors.
 Never call your dog to punish them or punish them when they “finally” come to you.
-If you do, the dog either won’t respond or they will respond in fear.
+If you do, the dog either won’t respond, or it will react in fear.

-2. Make all recalls positive experiences.
+2. Make all recall positive experiences.
 The faster your dog responds, the greater your reaction should be.
-Let them know it, by showing you are happy they are with you.
+Let them know it by showing you are happy they are with you.

 4. Focus on training first.
 Dog parks pose recall problems for many dogs.
-They are having so much fun, when it’s time to leave they go totally deaf.
-To get your dog to come consistently, you need to practice, practice, practice.
-When you get to the park, start off by calling your dog to you a few times.
+They are having so much fun when it’s time to leave; that they go deaf.
+You need to practice, practice, practice.
+When you get to the park, start by calling your dog to you a few times.
 Praise them, then release them.
-Then let them go play.
-By focusing on training first, you help reinforce a good behavior.
+Then let them play.
+By focusing on training first, you help reinforce good behavior.
 And you train the dog to know that the only time you call is when it’s time to leave.

 Training, training, training

-5. Enroll in a positive reinforcement, punishment-free obedience class.
-Dogs learn from other dogs, and dog trainers have all kinds of tips to help solve individual cases.
+5. Enroll in positive reinforcement, punishment-free obedience class.
+Dogs learn from other dogs, and dog trainers have tips to help solve individual cases.

 Understand your dog’s breed

-Biddable dogs, such as Australian Shepherds, Retrievers, both Golden and Labrador, German Shepherds, and Border Collies, usually establish exceptional bonds with their people.
-Even though they are working and sporting dogs, their relationship with humans is co-dependent and the level of trust and respect is extraordinary.
+Biddable dogs, such as Australian Shepherds, Golden and Labrador retrievers, German Shepherds, and Border Collies, usually establish exceptional bonds with their people.
+Even though they are working and sporting dogs, their relationship with humans is co-dependent, and the level of trust and respect is extraordinary.

-On the other hand, most terriers and scent and/or sight hounds are normally less biddable, and therefore harder to train to respond without delay to recall.
+On the other hand, most terriers and scent and sight hounds are typically less biddable and, therefore, harder to train to respond without delay to recall.
 It’s almost as if once their nose hits the ground, their hearing switches off!
 They are on a mission.
 As far as they are concerned, whatever you want can wait.

-The most common mistake dog owners make, which later results in their dog not responding directly, is to call their dog to punish them.
-Or to opunish the dog when they “finally” come.
+The most common mistake dog owners make, which later results in their dogs not responding directly, is to call their dogs to punish them.
+Or to punish the dog when they “finally” come.
 Never, ever, do that!

 To successfully get your dog to come, your dog must associate that being with you is better than anything else out there!
-To achieve this connection, you must first establish a safe and sturdy bond.
+You must establish a safe and sturdy bond to achieve this connection.

-Your dog should want to be with you at all times, no matter what distractions are going on around them.
-Without that, most dogs will totally ignore you or respond only out of fear.
+Your dog should always want to be with you, no matter what distractions are going on around them.
+Without that, most dogs will ignore you or respond only out of fear.